gutsGEO/gutsGEO.github.io/_pages/about.md

 ①Paper Analysis: This section comprises personal reflections on research papers, essentially serving as my post-reading thoughts.
 Additionally, it includes recommendations for excellent research papers, often sourced from others, and I am responsible for reposting.
 ②Model and Method Sharing: In this section, I share interesting models and methods that I come across and find intriguing.
 ③Professional Learning Popularization: This section involves sharing foundational and significant content that I personally find important during my learning process.
 It serves as an opportunity to review and learn anew, while also sharing knowledge with a wider audience.

-Feel free to explore the content and engage with the community!